if else statement, sample programs, program to try

 Summary

-- Decision making or branching statements are used to select one path based on the result of the evaluated expression.
+Decision-making or branching statements are used to select one path based on the result of an evaluated expression.

-- It is also called as control statements because it controls the flow of execution of a program.
+They are also called control statements because they control the flow of execution of a program.

-- 'C' provides if, if-else constructs for decision-making statements.
+C provides if and if-else constructs for decision-making statements.

-- We can also nest if-else within one another when multiple paths have to be tested.
+We can nest if-else within one another when multiple paths must be tested.

-- The else-if ladder is used when we have to check various ways based upon the result of the expression.
+The else-if ladder is used when we need to check several conditions based on the result of an expression.

 Sample Programs